yu-jianghao/yu-jianghao.github.io/_pages/projects.md

 ---
-title: "News and Activities in Yu's group"
+title: "News and Activities in this group"
 permalink: /projects/
 author_profile: true
 ---